JoelRobbinsAI/JoelRobbinsAI/README.md

 ​Hi, I’m Joel Robbins.
 I design AI agents and prompt methodologies to facilitate human-centric AI assistants that act as natural, responsive partners.

-This is my profile hub, where you can learn about my philosophy and my credentials.
+This is my profile hub, where you can learn about my philosophy and my [Credentials](Certifications.md).

 [Click here foe a Runnable Example](https://github.com/JoelRobbinsAI/Design_Work/blob/main/WWHW_Framework.md).

-Having a bachelor’s in dietetics and a master’s in acupuncture, I bring high-level reasoning to AI systems design, creating agents with dynamic, evolving interactions.
-I hold full specializations in Prompt Engineering, AI Agent Development, and Responsible Generative AI, and have completed additional courses in Python and LangChain.
+With a bachelor’s in dietetics and a master’s in acupuncture, I bring a deep understanding of human dynamics and interpersonal relationships to my work.
+My unique background informs my approach to designing AI agents that maintain context awareness and a nuanced conversational ability, allowing them to assist with various real-world tasks.
+This practical experience is complemented by my formal training, which includes specializations in Prompt Engineering, AI Agent Development, and Responsible Generative AI, along with additional coursework in Python and LangChain.

 I build real-world AI assistants that maintain a persona and interact naturally in voice or text, keeping track of context, structured information, and user goals across a dynamic conversation.
 My designs often make use of a setup phase, where the AI begins by asking targeted questions to gather key details before the main interaction.
 This ensures the assistant has a clear foundation to work from, allowing it to hold coherence across the session while adapting fluidly to user needs.
 The agent then acts as a living, responsive partner, helping the user in ongoing tasks while evolving with their workflow.